-Some of the most popular places on the Internet are "social networking sites."
+Some of the most popular places on the Internet are social media sites.
 It is easy for people to create their own pages and add personal information.
-Sharing your pages or passing interesting or humorous pages you come across to others can be great fun.
 It can also become a serious problem if your stories, comments or photos unexpectedly end up in the hands of someone who wants to use them against you.
-Many Iowans are not aware of some sobering facts about content they put on a social networking site:
+Many Iowans are not aware of some facts about content they put on a social media site:

 - It is NOT private;

 - Posted information is often still available for someone who knows where to look, even after you delete something and think it is gone;

 - Information from these sites is increasingly being used against people in legal matters, particularly family law cases.

 In a family law case, an attorney will be able to require you to turn over all your social media history, including your postings.
 Your opposing party can use pictures and comments to show that you are practicing bad behavior.
 Even if your accounts are private, you could be required to turn over some or all of your social media history.
 For example, in custody cases pictures posted by a user showing excessive drinking will be used by an attorney to argue the other parent is unfit to be the primary caretaker of young children.
 Also, in divorce cases, attorneys have used photos of possessions posted on social networking sites by the other side to show the user is in a better financial situation than they asserted in court documents.

 The court will seriously consider a user's comments on a social media site in a family law case.
 If the one side makes comments about how much they dislike the other side, the court will consider that as an example of the user's inability to encourage a relationship between the children and the other party.
 A user should be very careful about posting comments on what they might do when children are around and what sort of different behavior they may engage in when children are not home.

 - Don’t post anything that you wouldn’t want a judge to see, even if your account is private or only friends can see it.